metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Optional:

 - `mount_path` (String) Specifies the path within the restoring container at which the volume should be mounted.
-- `volume_source` (String) Describes the volume that will be restored from the specified volume of the backup targetVolumes.This is required if the backup uses a volume snapshot.
+- `volume_source` (String) Describes the volume that will be restored from the specified volume of the backup targetVolumes.
+This is required if the backup uses a volume snapshot.

 <a id="nestedatt--spec--prepare_data_config--required_policy_for_all_pod_selection"></a>